What Is SOAR?

-Security orchestration, automation and response (SOAR) technology helps coordinate, execute and automate tasks between various people and tools, allowing companies to respond quickly to cybersecurity attacks and improve their overall security posture.
-SOAR tools use security “playbooks” to automate and coordinate workflows that may include any number of disparate security tools as well as human tasks.
+Security orchestration, automation and response (SOAR) technology helps coordinate, execute and automate tasks between various people and tools all within a single platform.
+This allows organizations to not only quickly respond to cybersecurity attacks but also observe, understand and prevent future incidents, thus improving their overall security posture.

 Figure 1: Sample SOAR playbook for malware analysis

 SIEM stands for security information and event management.
 It is an arrangement of services and tools that help a security team or security operations center (SOC) collect and analyze security data as well as create policies and design notifications.
 A SIEM system uses the following to manage security information and events: data collection, consolidation, and correlation, as well as notifications once a single event or an arrangement of events triggers a SIEM rule.
 Organizations also set up policies such as rules, reports, alerts and dashboards that align with their specific security concerns.

 - Use event log management to consolidate data from several sources